Valentine Vox: Theater and Television

 He presented his German act for a season at the Varieté-Theater (Variety Theater) in Stuttgart in 1987.
 He also appeared on numerous television shows in Switzerland, Austria and Germany, including the popular variety show from East Germany, Ein Kessel Buntes.

-He eventually left Switzerland, which had been his base for five years, and came to the USA in 1989 where he took up residency and in 1993 he became part of a variety show at the Magic & Movie Hall of Fame theater on the Las Vegas Strip, a 20,000 foot attraction of Movie, Magic and ventriloquist memorabilia.
+He eventually left Switzerland, which had been his base for five years, and came to the US in 1989 where he took up residency and in 1993 he became part of a variety show at the Magic & Movie Hall of Fame theater on the Las Vegas Strip, a 20,000 foot attraction of Movie, Magic and ventriloquist memorabilia.
 Vox designed the ventriloquist section, which was brought over from Switzerland.
 From 1995 to 2000 he performed at this venue in his own show, More Magic, doing both ventriloquism and magic.